-4 The donor's capacity
+3. The donor's capacity

-4.1 Assessing capacity
+3.1 Assessing capacity

 You should be satisfied that the donor has the mental capacity to make a power of attorney.
-It is important that the donor is aware of the implications of their actions and should be alerted to possibilities of exploitation.
+It is important that the donor is aware of the implications of their actions and you should be alerted to possibilities of exploitation.

-When assessing a client's capacity to create an LPA you should refer to sections 2 and 3 of the MCA 2005 and chapters 2-4 of the Code of Practice (PDF).
-See also the 2010 judgment of the Senior Judge of the Court of Protection in Re Collis (unreported), 27 October 2010, Court of Protection.
+When assessing a client's capacity to create an LPA, you should refer to sections 2 and 3 of the MCA 2005 and chapters 2-4 of the Code of Practice.
+See also the judgment of Mr Justice Poole in The Public Guardian v RI, D, RS, RO [2022] EWCOP 22 which sets out the information the donor should understand, retain, use or weigh to have capacity to make their LPA, namely: